Roof assessment guideAn inspection of your roof system in the fall and spring will help diagnose potential problems.

 - Make sure the ladder is on solid, level ground.

 - Extend the ladder at least 3 feet beyond the gutter, and angle it 1 foot back from the house for every 4 feet in eave height.

 - Secure the ladder at the top with a bungee cord or something similar to prevent the ladder from falling.

 - Always use both hands when climbing the ladder.

 - Shingles that are buckling, curling or blistering; this indicates the end of the shingles' life expectancy.

-- Loose material or wear around chimneys, pipes and other penetrations.
+- Damage around chimneys, pipes and other penetrations.

 - Excessive amounts of shingle granules in your gutters; granules give shingles added weight and protect them from ultraviolet rays.

-If you diagnose a problem, hire a professional roofing contractor.
+If you diagnose a problem, click here to find out how to hire a professional roofing contractor.